Benjamin-Dobell/Heimdall/Win32/README.txt

 All Heimdall Firmware Packages must contain a file called firmware.xml.
-This file stores information stores meta-data for the package as well as information about other files contained in the package that indicates how they should be flashed.
+This file stores flash information and meta-data for the package as well as information about other files contained within the package.

-The format is fairly straight-forward so it won't be explained in great detail, nonetheless the following is an example of a valid firmware.xml file.
+The format is fairly straight-forward so it won't be explained in great detail.
+Nonetheless the following is an example of a valid firmware.xml file.

 <?xml version="1.0" encoding="UTF-8"?>
 <firmware version="1">